imgopi41/Digital_Clock_Project/README.md

 **IV.
 Workflow**

-1.Tkinter and Time modules are imported in the program.
-2.Variable and title is given for tkinter module.
+1.Tkinter and Time modules are imported in the program 2.Variable and title is given for tkinter module
-3.A function is defined, inside a function time is converted into string-format.
-4.Labelling is done for output of the tkinter file.
+3.A function is defined, inside a function time is converted into string-format 4.Labelling is done for output of the tkinter file